-These Corporate Governance Principles, adopted by the Board of Directors of the Company, together with the charters of the Audit Committee, the Compensation Committee, the Sustainability Committee, the Finance Committee and the Nominating and Governance Committee of the Board, provide the framework for the governance of Ford Motor Company.
+These Corporate Governance Principles, adopted by the Board of Directors (the "Board") of Ford Motor Company (the "Company" or "Ford"), together with the charters of the Audit Committee, the Compensation, Talent and Culture Committee, the Sustainability, Innovation and Policy Committee, the Finance Committee and the Nominating and Governance Committee of the Board, provide the framework for the governance of Company.
 The Board will review these principles and other aspects of Ford governance annually or more often, as the Board deems necessary or appropriate.

-The Board of Directors of the Company is elected by and responsible to the shareholders.
-Ford's business is conducted by its employees, managers and officers, under the direction of the chief executive officer (the CEO) and the oversight of the Board, to enhance the long-term value of the Company for its shareholders.
-The Board of Directors monitors the performance of the CEO and senior management to assure that the long-term interests of the shareholders are being served.
+The Board is elected by and responsible to the shareholders.
+Ford's business is conducted by its employees, managers and officers, under the direction of the chief executive officer (the "CEO") and the oversight of the Board, to enhance the long-term value of the Company for its shareholders.
+The Board monitors the performance of the CEO and senior management to assure that the long-term interests of the shareholders are being served.